mdmahbubhelal/config-basic-auth/README.md

-# Adds basic auth globally, uses credentials from config
+# Adds basic auth globally in Laravel application, uses credentials from config
 Useful mostly in staging scenarios where you don't want website publicly accessible by everyone.

 Default credentials are: